bobshriver/UNR-EcoForecast/labs/IntroToStan_3.md

 1) Add process variablity into the forecast we developed of mean NDVI last class and calculate 95% predictive intervals.
 Create a plot of the forecast timeseries with the overall mean and 95% credible intervals for the mean, 95% predictive intervals (process variability + parameter error), as well as the observed data.
+How many points fall outside the full predictive interval?
+How many might we expect given that we are forecasting 10 years with a 95% interval?

 2) How does the SD of the predictive interval change as we predict forward in time?
 Does uncertainty become larger or smaller or stay the same?
 Why?